-Welcome to the UTC Occupational Therapy Department website.
-The application cycle for Fall 2014 is now closed.
-The fall 2015 application cycle will open July 17, 2014.
+The application cycle for Fall 2015 (class of 2018) is now open.
 All applicants must apply through OTCAS.
 For more information, please visit our admissions page.

 Occupational Therapy Department’s Vision Statement

 The Occupational Therapy Department will be recognized as a premiere department that attracts and grows leaders of occupational therapy in the state, nation and world through exemplary integrated programs of education, research, and community outreach and service that meet real world occupational needs.

 - to provide doctoral-level education enabling students to integrate occupational

 - to foster faculty and student research on therapeutic occupation; and

 - to optimize human performance and participation in everyday occupations and